BarTender 5 Trigger for VPN Status

 PHP Intelephense in my opinion is significantly better than the built-in PHP language support, providing autocompletion for functions, methods, variables, etc., project-wide parameter hints, and even some static analysis features.

-PHPUnit Test Explorer is a very useful wrapper for phpunit; you can run a single test, a single file, or the entire test suite, and when combined with Test Explorer UI and Test Adapter Converter, shows a list of passed/failed tests in the sidebar.
+PHPUnit Test Workbench is a very useful wrapper for phpunit; you can run a single test, a single file, or the entire test suite, and it shows a list of all of the tests in the sidebar.
 I use it frequently to run my entire test suite to see a quick list of which job(s) failed.
+(I used to use PHPUnit Test Explorer along with Test Explorer UI and Test Adapter Converter)

 phpstan runs static analysis on files as I save them, showing my errors as I write code.